mmvrstudio/MOMENTJS-WorkDayScheduler/README.md

 # Deployed App (link):

-Expl

-## Table of Contents

 ## Description:

+This is a Work Day scheduler.
-The goal of this project was to create a simple workday scheduler.
-The scheduler has a row to represent each hour of the typical workday (i.e., 9AM to 5PM) where the user can enter and save tasks for that given hour.
-Each hour is color-coded based on whether it has passed, is current, or is in the future.
+The scheduler is divided in blocks (9AM to 5PM) to represent each hour of the workday.
+The user can enter and save tasks in those time blocks.
+        Each hour is color-coded for past, current and future events.
+        Past:
+        Present: Red
+        Future: Green

 ### Demo